 of alien life is obtained.

-hundreds of worlds, automated probes uncover a unicellular organism
+thousands of worlds, automated probes uncover a unicellular organism

 via binary fission.
 It has an internal chemical structure that is remarkably